Flakpanzer Gepard

-The Flugabwehrkanonenpanzer Gepard ("anti-aircraft-gun tank 'Cheetah, better known as the Flakpanzer Gepard) is an all-weather-capable West German self-propelled anti-aircraft gun (SPAAG) based on the hull of the Leopard 1.
+The Flugabwehrkanonenpanzer Gepard ("anti-aircraft-gun tank 'Cheetah, also known as Flakpanzer Gepard) is an all-weather-capable West German self-propelled anti-aircraft gun (SPAAG) based on the hull of the Leopard 1.
 It was developed in the 1960s, fielded in the 1970s, and has been upgraded several times with the latest electronics.
 It has been a cornerstone of the air defence of the German Army (Bundeswehr) and a number of other NATO countries.

 In Germany, the Gepard was phased out in late 2010 and replaced by the Wiesel 2 Ozelot Leichtes Flugabwehrsystem (LeFlaSys) with four FIM-92 Stinger or (proposed) LFK NG missile launchers.
 A variant with the MANTIS gun system and LFK NG missiles, based on the GTK Boxer, was also considered.

 The Gepard has been widely used in combat in the Russo-Ukrainian War, mostly to shoot down drones.